 "[Moving colour] draws its origins from fireworks, fountains, electric signs, and those fairy-tale palaces which at every amusement park accustom the eyes to enjoy kaleidoscopic changes in hue."

 Around the same time, A B Klein was making colour-music paintings that looked like patches of sky or clouds.
 He considered their colour harmonies better than anything produced by Kandinsky, and less garish than the works of the Synchromists.
-Still, the results were merely pretty and Klein decided, "painting is no longer a vital art.
+Still, the results were merely pretty and Klein decided, "Painting is no longer a vital art.
 The state of affairs is more or less desperate".
 He abandoned the easel for moving displays of coloured light, and published his authoritative "Colour-Music: The Art of Light" in 1926.
 Klein emphasized machines that could create colour music automatically; he was anticipated by A W Rimington, a pioneer of performances on the colour organ from the end of the 19th century.
-The latter had written a similarly-titled "Colour-Music: The Art of Mobile Colour" in 1912.
+The latter had written his similarly titled "Colour-Music: The Art of Mobile Colour" in 1912.
 Rimington considered the colours of the Impressionists, or even Turner, were surpassed by projected light from his organ.
 The musical analogies of Whistler were found wanting, and he explained why painting was an inferior vehicle for colour music:

 "But in most pictures colour has necessarily remained subservient, to some extent, to their subjects, and in any case a picture cannot give more than one colour scheme, or the solution of a very few problems in colour within the boundaries of its frame.
 Once painted, moreover, that scheme, harmony, symphony, or whatever the artist may call it, remains fixed and unaltered.
 At most it is a chord or two of colour, or a single colour-phrase, even though much may be sacrificed in expression of the subject of the picture, or even in truth to nature, to make that chord or phrase harmonious or interesting."